-Today, the Christmas season is just as synonymous with the colors red and green as it is with Santa Claus, caroling, and having to spend time with unwanted family members, but the truth is that this wasn’t always the case.
-Believe it or not, there was once a time when holiday cards would feature the colors blue and white just as often as they would red and green.
-That all changed in 1931, and courtesy of the world's most popular soda maker, hired a new artist to illustrate Santa Claus named Haddon Sundblom.
+Today, Christmas is synonymous with Santa Claus, tinseled trees, and that iconic red-and-green color scheme.
+But believe it or not, there was once a time when holiday cards would feature the colors blue and white just as often as they would red and green.
+That all changed in 1931 when Coca-Cola, the world's most popular soda maker, hired a new artist to illustrate Santa Claus named Haddon Sundblom.

 So, whether Sundblom knew what he was doing or not, his Santa sketches served to unite the winter solstice festivities of yesteryear with the Christmas celebrations of modern times.
 His illustrations "solidified in our collective imaginations the red of Santa's robes with the green of fir trees and holly and poinsettia that we already had in our minds," noted Eckstut.